cape-io/runflower/README.md

 # Runflower

-Take an array of an array strings and turn it into a _.flow() of functions.
+Write code as arrays of strings.

 It's a way to get around environments that do not allow `eval` or `new Function`.
-It also allows shipping code as json or yaml or whatever you prefer.
+Should be familiar with `_.flow` and functional programming.

 ## Available function libraries